siddhrrth/ecopulse/README.md

-# EcoPulse — Environmental & Air Quality Agent
+# ecopulse — Environmental & Air Quality Agent

-EcoPulse is a secure, multi-agent assistant built on the Google Agent Development Kit (ADK) that analyzes regional air quality reports, logs metrics, and suggests personalized and community action items.
+ecopulse is a secure, multi-agent assistant built on the Google Agent Development Kit (ADK) that analyzes regional air quality reports, logs metrics, and suggests personalized and community action items.

 ---